OceanParcels/surface_mixing/README.md

 The following command is used to advect particles for 10 years for the entropy simulation.

 python AdvectParticles.py -name FileName -y 2000 -m 1 -d 5 -simdays 3650 -posidx 3

+# Analysis

+## Creation of matrices
+Execute the functions in Analysis/create_matrix.py

+## Creation of figures
+Execute functions in Analysis/paper_figures.py